 This morning, visit Mekong Blue, a local silk weaving centre offering work and an income to disadvantaged young women in this remote area.
-You can tour the workshops and, if you like, shop for beautiful silk items that carry the ‘UNESCO Seal of Excellence.’
-(Note: Mekong Blue closed Sundays).
+Tour the workshops and shop for beautiful silk items that carry the ‘UNESCO Seal of Excellence.’
+(Note: Mekong Blue is closed Sundays).

 Continue along the banks of the Mekong, a very scenic route with great views.
 In the village Kampi, the best spot to view the rare Irrawaddy Dolphins along the Mekong.
-Get on board a local boat that will take you to the preferred places of these interesting creatures.
-As soon as you will have spotted the first dolphin, your boat driver will turn the engine off and you will follow the dolphins silently (duration 1 to 1.5 hours).
+Get on board a local boat and be taken to the preferred places of these interesting creatures.
+As soon as the first dolphin is spotted, the boat driver will turn the engine off.
+Then, follow the dolphins silently (duration 1 to 1.5 hours).

 Dinner at Rajabori Villas.